aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 ## Requirement specification method

+User stories are the general descriptions of a function or certain feature that a potential user from target audience might want.
+Some user stories might also cover desirable functionality, but not necessarily required.
 Methodology used is agile, which is why ***user stories*** should be used to identify requirements as it is more useful.
+Moreover, user stories make it easier to work across the team by giving a clear picture of what should be done.

 Advantages of user stories: